 Welcome to Bioengineering

 San Diego, Calif., Nov.
 10, 2017 -- Eight of the top 10 research grants awarded to UC San Diego departments outside of health sciences this year are led by women.
 And Karen Christman, a professor in the Department of Bioengineering, is one of them.
 Christman brought in $2.8 million dollars dor a research grant from the State of California.
 The Christman Lab focuses on developing innovative biomaterials for tissue engineering and regenerative medicine applications.
+The lab has a strong translational focus with the main goal of developing minimally invasive therapies for cardiovascular disease.
+Projects are highly interdisciplinary and involve collaborations with basic scientists, engineers and physicians.
+As one example of her grant activities, Christman and colleagues received this year a $2.8 million from the governing Board of the California Institute for Regenerative Medicine.
+Their work aims to help people with peripheral arterial disease.

 Becoming an AIMBE Fellow is more than just another honorific designation.
 AIMBE Fellows are expected to "giveback" by contributing to AIMBE's critical mission of advancing excellence and advocating for the fields of medical and biological engineering .
 Never before has it been more critical for those in biomedical engineering to stand up for science and medical innovation.